 Collecting reviews is an easy way to create fresh, up to date, and helpful content every day, as well as build a strong customer service using your own customers’ voice.

 Some common questions are often answered in your customers’ reviews such as product quality, delivery, or a company’s return policy.
 Utilising reviews as a customer service tool allows you to answer some of your visitors’ questions via user-generated content.
 By encouraging your customers to leave reviews, and by showcasing your customers' feedback, you’re helping other customers who might be looking for additional information.

 - Use your customers’ feedback as insights to identify what your customer service team could improve

-- Use user-generated content to answer some of your new visitors’ common questions
+- Use user-generated content to answer some of your new visitors’ common questions.